kimmoahola/dotfiles/README.md

 These are my dotfiles.
 Installation script will install various software and setup the shell to be my style.
 Also some macOS settings are modified.

-It targets macOS systems, but it may work on \*nix as well.
+It targets Ubuntu and macOS systems.
+Last tested on Ubuntu 19.04 and macOS 10.14.

 ## Package overview